album-app/album-workshop/src/pages/background.md

-prototype originally developed by [Kyle Harrington](https://kyleharrington.com) while at the University of Idaho, the pioneering development has been performed at the Max Delbrueck Center for Molecular Medicine (MDC) by Kyle Harrington, Jan Philipp Albrecht, and Deborah Schmidt.
-Many of the design principles were revised and conceived by Deborah Schmidt, while Jan Philipp Albrecht established the technical foundation of Album.
+prototype originally developed by [Kyle Harrington](https://kyleharrington.com) while at the University of Idaho, the pioneering development has been performed at the Max Delbrück Center for Molecular Medicine (MDC) by Kyle Harrington, Jan Philipp Albrecht, and Deborah Schmidt.

-The work at MDC was supported by [Helmholtz Imaging](https://www.helmholtz-imaging.de), which is a platform of the Helmholtz Association to bring scientists and engineers in the Helmholtz Association together to promote and develop
+The work at MDC is funded by [Helmholtz Imaging](https://www.helmholtz-imaging.de), which is a platform of the Helmholtz Association to bring scientists and engineers in the Helmholtz Association together to promote and develop